The Lantern (song): Release and reception

-David Marchese of Vulture.com ranked it the 262nd best Rolling Stones song, calling it "not bad" but thought "expectations are higher for the Rolling Stones."
+David Marchese of Vulture ranked it the 262nd best Rolling Stones song, calling it "not bad" but thought "expectations are higher for the Rolling Stones."
 Georgiy Starostin, on the other hand, considered it the best song on the album.
 He criticized the lyrics but opined, "in comparison to, say, Led Zeppelin's flat-foot, gruff take on mysticism, this one is gentle, exotic and totally non-generic."